 Theodoric from here on became the new King of Italy, and what was once the Western Roman Empire and then Odoacer’s kingdom became the Kingdom of the Ostrogoths, again based in Ravenna.
 Back in the empire, the Isaurians fought using guerilla tactics for the next few years facing Anastasius’ more equipped forces in intermittent battles, while Justin here going to Isauria himself continued showing his bravery in battle and at one point even suffered a fatal war wound when being shot in the chest by an arrow fired by an Isaurian warrior.
 Justin however kept on persisting, and thus helped in turning the tide of the war to the side of Anastasius whereas the Isaurian rebels soon began to starve being confined to their fortresses.
 Back in Constantinople, Anastasius by 495 grew tired of this war which had already been going on for 3 years, however the Isuarian resistance was soon enough broken as the imperial forces managed to capture more fortresses.
 The war thus effectively came to an end in 497 when John the Scythian captured the last Isaurian held fortress in Isauria killing the last 2 Isaurian generals themselves and sending their heads to Anastasius in Constantinople, and thus the Byzantines had regained control of the entire region of Isauria while a large number of the Isaurian population were relocated to Thrace to ensure they wouldn’t revolt again.

-Petrus was in so much awe when seeing Constantinople for the first time when first seeing the massive Theodosian land walls when arriving, and when entering it he saw for himself the landmarks of the city including the Church of the Holy Apostles where all the emperors since the first Roman emperor in Constantinople Constantine I the Great (r.
+Petrus was in so much awe when seeing Constantinople for the first time when first seeing the massive Theodosian land walls when arriving, and when entering it he saw for himself the landmarks of the city including the Golden Gate of the city and the Church of the Holy Apostles where all the emperors since the first Roman emperor in Constantinople Constantine I the Great (r.
 306-337) were buried in; the forums and columns of the previous emperors Marcian (r.
 450-457), Arcadius (r.
 395-408), Theodosius I (r.
-379-395), and Constantine I; and later the Hippodrome, senate building, the Church of Holy Wisdom (Hagia Sophia), the imperial palace, and the bustling market area of Constantinople where Petrus was in awe of all the people he saw coming from different ethnicities as well as the dances performed, and the products being sold that even included exotic spices and gems from India, rugs from Persia, ivory, silks, and furs from the distant northern lands of Europe.
+379-395), and Constantine I; and later the Hippodrome, senate building, the Church of Holy Wisdom (Hagia Sophia), the imperial palace complex, and the bustling market area of Constantinople and its main street known as the Mese where Petrus was in awe of all the people he saw coming from different ethnicities as well as the dances and acrobatics performed, and the products being sold that even included exotic spices and gems from India, rugs from Persia, ivory, silks, and furs from the distant northern lands of Europe.
 Although following his arrival, Petrus first went to his uncle Justin’s house which was a large mansion on a hill close to the Forum of Constantine, and this is where he would live from here on.
 Just a week after his arrival, Petrus began his education first in simply learning how to read and write both in Greek and Latin under a private tutor hired by his uncle.
-Being a quick learner, Petrus in only a matter of weeks became very skilled in reading and writing that he even began speaking and writing with such a rich vocabulary while he too soon enough started become fluent in Greek aside from his native Latin language whereas his uncle Justin still never bothered to learn to read or write or learn the Greek language and still stuck to speaking Latin despite being almost 50 at this point.
+Being a quick learner, Petrus in only a matter of weeks became very skilled in reading and writing that he even began speaking and writing with such a rich vocabulary while he too soon enough started becoming fluent in Greek aside from his native Latin language whereas his uncle Justin still never bothered to learn to read or write or learn the Greek language and still stuck to speaking Latin despite being almost 50 at this point.

 The Empire Under Anastasius I and Justinian’s Early Career (500-518)